opulo-inc/ohai/docs/lumen/y-gantry/index.md

 	![](img/back-leg-hex-nut2.png)

 ## Preparing y-gantry

-!!!info "Create 2x `y-gantry` subassemblies per LumenPnP, one for each y-gantry-left/right, by following the steps below"

 - Remove any stringing from the 3D print with a heat gun
 - Insert 6x `m5-hex-nut` into the following region
 	![](img/y-gantry-hex-nut.png)

 ## Preparing y-gantry stepper motor

-!!!info "Create 2x `y-gantry stepper motor` subassemblies per LumenPnP, one for each y-gantry-left/right, by following the steps below"

 - Gather the following parts and tools
 	- nema17-stepper-motor
 	- GT2-timing-pulley